junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **Seiren Escape**: This is essentially finding three specific items scattered between the checks.
 Those items are *Seiren Nautical Chart*, *Ship Blueprints*, and *Mistilteinn*.
 The goal number does nothing here and is disabled with this setting.

 **Release the Psyches**: This mode sets the goal to beating x of 4 of the Wardens of Evolution to gain access to the Selection Sphere.
-When this mode is active the Wardens most likely will not appear in their default areas.
-Each major boss arena has a chance for one of the Wardens to be inside it.
-After the bosses are defeated there will be a short delay while standing in the area and the player will get a prompt letting them know if a Warden is there, if one is within that arena then a prompt will appear offering a chance to fight them or refuse if you still need to prep.
-To make the prompt reappear just exit and reenter the area.
-Note that due to the Eleftheria boss arena not being permanent the map where the warden fight triggers is the Eleftheria entrance once the treasure chest in the boss arena has been opened.
+The Wardens can be any of the original 4 or Le-Kyanos or Melaiduma if Former Sanctuary Crypt is turned off.
+For Past Dana it's the chamber guardians, Le-Erythos or Melaiduma with the same condition.
+To access the bosses interact with the checkpoint crystal in Castaway Village, there you can see which Wardens are required to win, the boss you'll be fighting at each loaction is in paranthesis and the location or the major boss required to unlock the fight is listed first.
+When the specified boss is defeated the option on the crystal will become selectable.

+**Untouchable**: This setting is pretty simple: reach the bottom of the Former Sanctuary Crypt and defeat Melaiduma to unlock the final boss in the Selection Sphere.
+This setting forces Former Sanctuary Crypt on.
+The goal number does nothing here and is disabled with this setting.

 **Goal count to open Octus**: This sets the number of goal items required to open up the entrance to the Tree of Origin, the Tree of Origin is a powerful grinding location with a ton of easy mini bosses and a lot of fast checks if "Octus Paths Opened" is turned on.
-This setting is disabled under the "Seiren Escape" option.
+This setting is disabled under the "Seiren Escape" and "Untouchable" options.

 ### Shuffle Locations:
 **Shuffle Castaways**: This sets whether or not the castaways, the other people stranded on the island that you're searching for that aren't party members, will be included in the shuffle.
 With this off they will be acquired in their original locations.
 (Note the rando alters the original game behavior so you never lose castaways regardless of this setting).